MaksimMedvedev/javascript-tutorial-en/1-js/09-classes/04-static-properties-methods/article.md

 Statics are inhereted, we can access `Parent.method` as `Child.method`.

-For instance, `Animal.compare` in the code below is inhereted and accessible as `Rabbit.compare`:
+For instance, `Animal.compare` in the code below is inherited and accessible as `Rabbit.compare`:

 ```js run
 class Animal {